 Dear Colleagues,

-We sincerely hope that you will be able to come to Ankara to join us at the IPTS 2024 and enjoy a strong scientific programme, social activities, and the capital city of Turkiye in its best season.
+We sincerely hope to meet you in Ankara to join us at the IPTS 2026 and enjoy a strong scientific programme, social activities, and the capital city of Turkiye in its best season.
 Plenary and invited lecturers, short oral presentations from selected abstracts and poster presentations will help this meeting succeed.
+There will be a Special Issue for IPTS 2026 as well.
 Traditional IPTS Awards will also be given to Best M.Sc. and Ph.D. theses, best Oral Presentation and Best Poster Presentation selected by independent juries.
-Further information will be available at our website www.ipts-hacettepe.org for your information.
+Further information will be available at our website http://www.ipts-hacettepe.org for your information.

 With our best regards on behalf of the IPTS Organizing Committee,